-- A card enters play when it transitions from an out-of-play origin to an in-play state. - A card leaves play when it transitions from an in-play state to an out-of-play destination. - A player's stronghold cannot leave play. - If a card enters or leaves play, any lasting effects, delayed effects, or pending effects that are currently or about to interact with that card no longer do so.
-This is also true if a card transitions from one out-of-play area to another (such as going from hand to discard pile).
+- ♦ A card enters play when it transitions from an out-of-play origin to an in-play state. - A card leaves play when it transitions from an in-play state to an out-of-play destination. - ♦ A player's stronghold cannot leave play. - ♦ If a card enters or leaves play, any lasting effects, delayed effects, or pending effects that are currently or about to interact with that card no longer do so.
+This is also true if a card transitions from one out-of-play area to another (such as going from hand to discard pile). - If a card would enter a deck of the incorrect deck type (conflict or dynasty), it is put into the discard pile of its owner corresponding to its correct deck type instead. - If a dynasty card would enter a player's hand of conflict cards, it is put into its owner's dynasty discard pile instead.